wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     *   (a) for the purposes of the investigation and prosecution of offences:

-    *   (b) for the purposes of a Royal Commission, or a commission of inquiry appointed by an Order in Council made under the [Commissions of Inquiry Act 1908][301], or an inquiry board appointed under the [New Zealand Public Health and Disability Act 2000][302].
+    *   (b) for the purposes of a Royal Commission, or a commission of inquiry appointed by an Order in Council made under the [Commissions of Inquiry Act 1908][303], or an inquiry board appointed under the [New Zealand Public Health and Disability Act 2000][305]:

+    *   (c) for the purposes of an inquiry to which [section 6][304] of the Inquiries Act 2013 applies.

     (2) Subsection (1) does not authorise the Minister to authorise the disclosure of information of a non-factual nature (such as expressions of opinion) unless the information consists only of matter contained in a report prepared by a person who engaged in the protected quality assurance activity.